gesbarreto/gesbarreto/content/home/Research.md

 - Dysregulation of lipid metabolism within mitochondria and neuroimmune response following brain damage.

-- Drug design and development of new drugs analogues to hormones for targeting mitochondria.
+- Drug design and development of new drugs analogues to hormones for targeting mitochondria"  # Add a page description.
+date: "2019-01-01T00:00:00Z"  # Add today's date.
+type: "widget_page"  # Page type is a Widget Page